IBM/core-dump-handler/README.md

 - **Namespace**: A specific namespace is created to install the components into - defaults to ibm-observe

-- **Handler Daemonset**: The daemonset deploys [pod](https://github.com/No9/coredump-node-detector/tree/containerd-support/src) on every worker node in your cluster.
+- **Handler Daemonset**: The daemonset deploys a [pod](https://github.com/No9/coredump-node-detector/tree/containerd-support/src) on every worker node in your cluster.
 The daemonset contains scripts to define the core pattern on the host along with scripts to place the core dump into object storage as well as gather pod information if available.

 - **Privileged Policy**: The daemonset configures the host node so priviledges are required.